viyh/whisper/README.md

 Any of these defaults can be overridden when running the Docker container.

-* WEB_URL - Default: http://localhost:5000 - The URL that links use.
+* WEB_URL - Default: http://localhost:8000 - The URL that links use.
-* WEB_PORT - Default: 5000 - The port for the Flash service.
+* WEB_PORT - Default: 8000 - The port for the WSGI service.
 * SECRET_KEY - Default: random, you should set this. - The secret key used when salting the password hashes specific to this container.
 * DYNAMO_TABLENAME - Default: whisper - The name of the DynamoDB table.
 * AWS_ACCESS_KEY_ID - Default (none) - The access key for AWS access.